• Skip to primary navigation

 Jump to Recipe Print Recipe

-Crab cakes are a staple item at most seafood restaurants, and for good reason, they are easy to make and quite delicious.
+Crab Cakes are on the menu at most seafood restaurants, and for good reason, they are easy to make and quite delicious.

-This recipe makes my favorite crab cakes.
+This is a recipe for my favorite crab cakes.
 They have a lot of lump crab meat and very little filler.
-They are seared for just a couple of minutes to give them a golden brown crust and then finished in the oven.
+The crab cakes are seared for just a couple of minutes to give them a golden-brown crust and then finished in the oven.
 Ready in about 40 minutes, they are perfect for an easy main course or special appetizer.
 If serving as an appetizer, just form smaller crab cakes.
 The cooking process is the same for both.

 Depending on where you live, fresh crab meat can be difficult to find.
 It's also expensive and a lot of work to clean.
 I always seem to find little bits of shell in my crab cakes whenever I use fresh lump crab meat.
 Fortunately, canned jumbo lump crab meat works just fine for crab cakes.
 Canned Dungeness crab is fantastic, but, like fresh crab, can be hard to find.
-For this recipe, I used imported canned crab meat that worked well.
+For this recipe, I used imported canned crab meat.
+They were delicious!

 Crab cakes.